lorenzo-rovigatti/comp_bio_notes/folding.md

 :name: fig:needleman_wunsch_example
 :align: center

 The dynamic programming table of the example during three stages of the fill-in phase: (a) at the beginning, (b) halfway through, and (c) at the end.
 The arrows point from each box to the box that has been used to compute its score.
 Panel (b) highlights one $(i, j)$ pair for which two of the cases of Eq. [](#eq:needleman_wunsch) give the same value.
 Each "branching" such as this one doubles the number of optimal alignments.
-Tracing back the arrows from the bottom-right box (in green) to the first row ($i = 0$) or first column ($j = 0$) the optimal alignment(s) can be reconstructed.
+Tracing back the arrows from the bottom-right corner (in green) to the top-left corner in grey) the optimal alignment(s) can be reconstructed.
 ```

 [](#fig:needleman_wunsch_example) shows how the dynamic programming table of the problem looks when initialised, halfway through the fill-in phase, and after being fully traversed.
 Once the full table has been computed, the bottom-right box contains the optimal score, while the solutions (*i.e.* the optimal alignments) can be reconstructed by tracing back the matrix, following the arrows.
 Note that sometimes the maximum value computed from Eq. [](#eq:needleman_wunsch) is degenerate, *i.e.* the same value can be obtained by performing several operations (see [](#fig:needleman_wunsch_example)(b)).
 In this case there are multiple optimal alignments.
 For instance, for the simple example shown here there are two optimal alignments: